motixo/goth-api/README.md

 ## Overview

-Goth API is a production-ready backend application built with Go, following Clean Architecture principles.
+Goat API is a production-ready backend application built with Go, following Clean Architecture principles.
 It provides a secure, scalable foundation for web applications with modern authentication, session management, and permission-based access control.

 ## Features